 People are busy, they have short attention spans, and these days, they are checking emails on their phones much of the time.
 For these reasons, it’s important to keep your emails short and focused.

-Lawyers can have a tendency to be long-winded in their writing, but you need to resist this temptation when it comes to email marketing.
-According to data from Constant Contact, emails with 20 lines of text have the highest click through rates.
+Lawyers can have a tendency to be long-winded in their writing, but you need to resist this temptation when it comes to law firm email marketing.
+According to data from Constant Contact, an email marketing software company, emails with 20 lines of text have the highest click-through rates.

 When someone opens up your email and sees that it’s eight paragraphs long without any images or other content, they won’t be very likely to read it.
 Keep your emails concise and focused, and try to include other media assets like photos or videos whenever possible to make the content more interesting.